rloniello/react-squeezebox/readme.md

 **Frames**
-> An Array of `frame` objects, each representing different flex panel.
+> An Array of `frame` objects, each representing a different flex panel.

 **frame**